 Canoe, Kayak + SUP

 Paul Lake Provincial Park is nestled down the road from Harper Mountain.
 The park offers a large campground, a popular day-use area with beach and cartop boat launch.
-With over seven km of hiking trails and 12km of shoreline to paddle, it's sure to be a great day at this popular destination.
+With over 7 kilometres of hiking trails and 12 kilometres of shoreline to paddle, it's sure to be a great day at this popular destination.

-Lake Access: There is a cartop boat launch at the West end of the lake and a cartop launch at the provincial park.
+Lake Access: There is a cartop boat launch at the West end of the lake and a cartop launch at the provincial park day-use area.

-Lake Access: There is a boat launch and parking at Bruker Marina at Tobiano or the west end of the Lake in Savona.
+Lake Access: Bruker Marina & Beach Club at Tobiano has a boat launch and parking or there's a boat launch at the west end of the lake in Savona.

 Situated just 30 minutes from Kamloops, it is also easily accessible by car, trailer, camper, and motorhome.
 Heffley Lake is surrounded by beautiful mountains and thick forests and acts as an ideal setting for fishing from early spring to late summer.
 Aside from fishing, visitors enjoy swimming, paddling, biking, and hiking in the surrounding area.